k0retux/fuddly/docs/source/tutorial.rst

-The methods :meth:`fuzzfmk.operator_helpers.Operator.start()` and :meth:`fuzzfmk.operator_helpers.Operator.stop()` are the obvious ones that you have to implement if you want to customized the initialization and termination of your operator.
+The methods :meth:`fuzzfmk.operator_helpers.Operator.start()` and :meth:`fuzzfmk.operator_helpers.Operator.stop()` are the obvious ones that you have to implement if you want to customize the initialization and termination of your operator.

 The core of your operator will be implemented within the method